linhtran1003/fc-barcelona-performance-analysis/README.md

 ## Executive Summary

+**Motivation**: After the 2014/15 treble-winning season, Barcelona faced a decade of highs and lows, including performance decline, financial instability, and restructuring.
+This project uses data to uncover the causes behind these patterns, and how they correlate with each other.

 This project explores FC Barcelona’s performance trends across La Liga and the UEFA Champions League between 2014 and 2024/25, integrating financial metrics such as transfer spending and squad cost limits.
 The analysis provides insights into how squad depth, managerial changes, and financial constraints shaped the club’s competitive instability.

-**Motivation**: After the 2014/15 treble-winning season, Barcelona faced a decade of highs and lows, including performance decline, financial instability, and restructuring.
-This project uses data to uncover the causes behind these patterns, and how they correlate with each other.

 - **Research Question**:

 > *How did FC Barcelona go from European dominance to financial and competitive instability, and what factors explain their decline and recovery?*

-## Overall Summary of the Analysis
+## Overall Visualization of the Analysis

 ![Overall Insights](./outputs/figures/overall_key_insights.png)